• Skip to primary navigation

 Cubed squash on a baking sheet.

-If you've never peeled a butternut squash before, they have a very tough skin.
-To make them easier to peel, I suggest cutting off the very top (stem) and bottom of your squash with a chef's knife, giving you a flat surface to place on your cutting board.
+• Peeling your squash - To make butternut squash easier to peel, cut off the very top (stem) and bottom of your squash with a chef's knife, creating a flat surface to place on the cutting board.
 Then, peel the skin off with a vegetable peeler.

 A white serving bowl filled with roasted butternut squash.